 Perhaps you should consider delaying the application process until your credit score improves.
 While struggling to get a better credit score will delay your application process, it will reduce your interest rates in the future.

-As stated above, it is a good idea to save money before you apply for a swimming pool loan.
+As stated above, saving money before applying for a swimming pool loan is a good idea.
 The idea is to make the eventual loan as affordable as possible.
 Consequently, you should borrow an amount that will only be used to construct the swimming pool.
 For instance, you can save money to cover 25% of the total cost of constructing the swimming pool.
 Moreover, saving enough money will reduce the repayment timeline.

 Get My Free Pool Construction Contract Cheat Sheet

 Download my free, printable pool construction contract cheat sheet to help you dissect what should and shouldn't be in your agreement.

 There is no doubt that a swimming pool will be an excellent addition to any home.
 However, that alone should not be the rationale for seeking swimming pool financing.
 Instead, they are many things that you should take into consideration before choosing a swimming pool.

 This article was done in partnership with a Certified Financial Advisor, and the information presented should not be taken as a recommendation for any one financing option.
 Always consider your current financial situation, long-term financial goals, and consult your own financial professionals if needed to make the best decision for your situation.